dotnet/docs/docs/framework/tools/index.md

 Loads and registers an assembly, generates and installs a type library into a specified COM+ version 1.0 application, and configures services that you have added programmatically to a class.

 [Resgen.exe (Resource File Generator)](resgen-exe-resource-file-generator.md)
-Converts text (.txt or .restext) files and XML-based resource format (.resx) files to common language runtime binary (.resources) files that can be embedded in a runtime binary executable or compiled into satellite assemblies.
+Converts text (*.txt* or *.restext*) files and XML-based resource format (*.resx*) files to common language runtime binary (*.resources*) files that can be embedded in a runtime binary executable or compiled into satellite assemblies.

 [SecAnnotate.exe (.NET Security Annotator Tool)](secannotate-exe-net-security-annotator-tool.md)
-Identifies the SecurityCritical and SecuritySafeCritical portions of an assembly.
 Identifies the `SecurityCritical` and `SecuritySafeCritical` portions of an assembly.

 [SignTool.exe (Sign Tool)](signtool-exe.md)
 Digitally signs files, verifies signatures in files, and time-stamps files.